hindu-comm/weblogs/manasataramgini/2017/08/2017-08-27_the-apparition-of-the-scottish-surgeon.md

 case think we should cut the crap and get to business.”
 Vidrum: “As I told you I have found evidence for a gigantic human who lived in the prehistoric times in my ancestral village.
-I have recovered a piece of the skull and another bone of this fossil man\!
+I have recovered a piece of the skull and another bone of this fossil man!
 I showed it to Vrishchika as she had come along with some of the other girls to take a look at my discovery.
 She laughed and told them something like: ‘this Vidrum is anxiously waiting to get admission into Med school.
 Even if he does get in I think it is not going to be easy for him.
 How can it when he shows off such things as human skulls?’
 Then she added with a smirk